csarradet/fullstack-nanodegree-vm/vagrant/tournament/README.md

-This project contains the files necessary to run a tournament bracketing system as described in FSWD-Project 2.
+This project contains the files necessary to run a tournament bracketing system as described in FSND-Project 2.
 From the course's preconfigured Vagrant VM, run the following commands to prepare the database for incoming connections:
     (browse to the project directory)
     > psql
     > \i tournament.sql